 Long-lived assets are tested for recoverability whenever events or changes in circumstances indicate that their carrying amounts may not be recoverable.
-As a result of the impairment charge recognized in the fourth quarter of 2011 related to the indefinite-lived intangible assets of one of the Cornerstone brands, HSNi assessed if there was an impairment of any of this brand's long-lived assets.
+As a result of the impairment charge recognized in the fourth quarter of 2011 related to the indefinite-lived intangible assets of The Territory Ahead, HSNi assessed if there was an impairment of any of this brand's long-lived assets.
 As a result of this assessment, HSNi recognized an impairment charge of \$0.8 million in 2011.
-This charge is included in operating expenses in the line item "General and administrative" in the accompanying consolidated statements of operations.
+This charge is included in the line item "Loss from discontinued operations, net of tax" in the accompanying consolidated statements of operations.
 As we periodically reassess estimated future cash flows and asset fair values, changes in our estimates and assumptions may cause us to realize additional impairment charges in the future.